aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

 Typical use case
 ----------------

 In your Aiven for ClickHouse service, there is a significant amount of data that is there for a while and is hardly ever accessed.
 It's stored on SSD and, thus, high-priced.
-You decide to :doc:`enable </docs/products/clickhouse/howto/enable-tiered-storage>` the tiered storage feature for your service to make your data storage more efficient and reduce the costs.
-For that purpose, you contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_ to have it enabled on your project, and you :doc:`enable </docs/products/clickhouse/howto/enable-tiered-storage>` the feature on particular tables.
-You :doc:`configure </docs/products/clickhouse/howto/configure-tiered-storage>` the time-based threshold for controlling how your data is stored in the two layers.
+You decide to :doc:`enable </docs/products/clickhouse/howto/enable-tiered-storage>` tiered storage for your service to make your data storage more efficient and reduce the costs.
+For that purpose, you contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_ to have it enabled on your project, and you :doc:`enable </docs/products/clickhouse/howto/enable-tiered-storage>` the feature on tables you want to optimize.
+You :doc:`configure </docs/products/clickhouse/howto/configure-tiered-storage>` the time-based threshold to control how your data is stored between the two layers.

 .. _tiered-storage-limitations: